iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

     ```

 ## 1. Create app
-The `hello world` app consists of a K8s deployment and service.
+The `hello world` app consists of a Kubernetes deployment and service.
 Deploy the app as follows.

 ```shell
 kubectl apply -n default -f $ITER8/samples/deployments/app/deploy.yaml